Fola-rin/Countries-project/README.md

 #### Introduction

 A web site where you can view all the countries in the world as well as get detailed information on each of them.
-The website also has a dark/light mode based on user prefrences.
+The website also has a dark/light mode feature based on user prefrences.

 #### Get Started